-- 2.3.1 When you Enrol, an Enrolment Contract including the terms of the Contract Information is formed between you and the University. - 2.3.2 Your liability to pay Tuition Fees arises at Enrolment. - 2.3.3 When you enrol (please note this is distinct to Registration, which all prospective Students are required to doplease see clause 3.5 for further information) you have a further statutory right to cancel your Enrolment Contract (this is in addition to the statutory right to cancel your Pre-Enrolment Contract as mentioned in clause 2.2.3).
+- 2.3.1 When you Enrol, an Enrolment Contract including the terms of the Contract Information is formed between you and the University. - 2.3.2 Your liability to pay Tuition Fees arises at Enrolment. - 2.3.3 When you enrol, you have a further statutory right to cancel your Enrolment Contract (this is in addition to the statutory right to cancel your Pre-Enrolment Contract as mentioned in clause 2.2.3).
 The additional cancellation period will expire at the end of 14 calendar days after the day you enrol at the University.
 In these circumstances, please notify the Academic Register in writing (including by email) of your decision to cancel your Enrolment Contract or use the facility available on our Website to do so.
 Subject to clause 2.4, the University will refund to you any monies that you have paid to the University under the Enrolment Contract within 14 calendar days after the day on which we receive your notification.
 (Details of cancellation rights outside of statutory periods can be found in clause 6.4). - 2.3.4 Your Enrolment Contract expires in accordance with clause 2.5.